-Today, six out of every 10 Latin Americans turn to the internet to meet their needs — such as looking for information, learning how to do something or making a purchase (1).
-In 90% of cases, they access the web through their mobile devices (2).
-This opens a window of opportunity for brands that are willing to offer relevant content and better mobile browsing experiences.
+According to a recent study, six out of every 10 Latin Americans turn to the internet for information, to learn something new or, to make a purchase.
+In 90% of cases, they access the web via a mobile device which opens a window of opportunity for brands that are willing to offer relevant content and high-quality mobile browsing experiences.

-Based on these insights, Naranja, a leading Argentinian financial services company with more than 30 years of experience, set out to improve its website in order to boost its performance.
-And, using Progressive Web App (PWA), Contentful, and Angular 6 technologies, it saw very rapid results.
+Based on these insights, Naranja, a leading Argentinian financial services company with more than 30 years of experience, set out to improve its website, specifically web performance.
+Using Progressive Web App (PWA), Contentful and Angular 6 technologies, Naranja (and its site visitors) saw very rapid results.

-With a focus on offering useful content that is both simple and agile to navigate, Naranja chose to use the Contentful tool.
-They were not only able to improve the user experience, but also managed to optimize the loading, editing and administration of its page thanks to Contentful’s easy-to-use interface.
-And, since Contentful serves as the centralized space where all digital data is stored, organized, and disseminated, Naranja was able to publish once and make changes across all channels at onces.
+With a focus on offering useful content that is both simple and agile to navigate, Naranja selected Contentful for its content platform.
+The company was not only able to improve end user experiences, but it also managed to optimize the loading, editing and administration of all digital pages thanks to Contentful’s easy-to-use interface.
+And, since Contentful serves as the centralized space where all digital data is stored, organized and disseminated, Naranja was able to publish once and make changes across all channels at once.

-In addition, thanks to Angular 6 (a front-end technology for the straightforward creation and management of advanced applications), the company enhanced its omnichannel marketing strategy.
+Angular 6, a front-end technology for the straightforward creation and management of advanced applications, played a role here as well.
+It enabled the company to further enhance its omnichannel marketing strategy.

-Through redesigning its site, they reduced the loading time of its mobile page from 14 to five seconds and simplified its architecture by reducing the number of sections from 16 to six.
+Through redesigning its site, Naranja developers reduced mobile page load times from 14 to five seconds.
+They also simplified the overall architecture by reducing the number of sections from 16 to six.
 This increased mobile traffic by 21%.

 “When setting the objectives for the redesign of Naranja.com, we put the customer at the center.
 We devised and created processes and solutions that allowed us to generate fun, simple, and agile content.
-To sum up, one of our main concerns was user experience, and everything was designed with the user in mind,” said Silvana Jachevasky, head of marketing at Tarjeta Naranja.
+To sum it up, our main concern was user experience.
+Everything was designed with the user in mind,” said Silvana Jachevasky, head of marketing at Tarjeta Naranja.

-The company implemented a mobile-first strategy which allowed it to speed up its site, optimize its content and generate more traffic.
-Using solutions like Contentful and Angular 6 doesn't just help brands create a more relevant and long-lasting bond with consumers — it also helps foster their engagement with the digital universe.
+The company implemented a mobile-first strategy that increased site speed, optimized content and generated more traffic.
+Naranja's digital optimization journey proves that using solutions like Contentful and Angular 6 doesn't just help brands create a more relevant and long-lasting bond with consumers, it fosters their engagement with the digital universe.

-This article was originally written and published by Google, in Spanish, for the Think With Google Blog.
+This article was originally written and published by Google for its blog, Think With Google.